DenisLanz/dotfiles/README.md

 My personal system setup.
 Use at your own risk and only if you know what you're doing.
 Still work in progress und yet to be tested and documented.

 ## ToDo
-- [ ] test and update & document install order (1. git, 2. init, 3. dotbot)
+- [ ] test, update & document install order (1. git, 2. init, 3. dotbot)

 ## Prerequesits
 - [x] git to clone this repository